Ayurvedic massage and bodywork in Ariège

 • deep imbalances: up to 21 sessions

-An introductory massage is often the first step to release pressure and begin recovery.
+A massage is often the first step to release pressure and begin recovery.
 If you are hesitating between formats, you can contact me so we can choose the most suitable option together.